Cherreads

 "I heard the shower.
 I just wanted to be sure it was you."

-"I couldn't sleep," she murmured.
+"I had difficulty catching sleep," she murmured.
 The towel trembled slightly in her grip.
 "I thought this might help."

 The air between them thickened.

-She reached for her blouse, lying where she had left it.
-Before she could grasp it, his hand closed gently around her wrist.
+She reached for her blouse hanging on a nail in the wall, but before she could grasp it, his hand closed gently around her wrist.

 The touch sent a current through both of them.